Wannanosaurus | A Small Chinese Pachycephalosaur Dinosaur

 Jonathan Chen, CC BY-SA 4.0, via Wikimedia Commons

 The discovery has provided valuable insights into the diversity of dinosaur species during the Late Cretaceous period.
 The fossils found have been instrumental in understanding the physical characteristics and lifestyle of this dinosaur.
-It is known from a single partial skeleton, which includes a partial skull roof and lower jaw, a femur and tibia, part of a rib, and other fragments.

 The degree of preservation of the fossils has allowed for a detailed study of its physical characteristics.
 The flat skull roof with large openings, for instance, has led to it being considered primitive among pachycephalosaurs.
 This unique feature, along with the other fossil evidence, has contributed significantly to our understanding of this fascinating dinosaur and its relatives.